udbhav-44/BCS-Lluminating-Language/Week 2 Submissions Aritra 230191/README.md

 # Week 2

- This is a brief description of the Week 2 of the project Luminating Languages Offered By Braina and Cognitive Society, IIT kanpur.
+ This is a brief description of the Week 2 of the project Luminating Languages Offered By Brain and Cognitive Society, IIT kanpur.

 ## Task